dougwig/spec-temp/services-split.rst

 ===================

 This proposal deals with the technical aspects of splitting the neutron repo into two repos, one for basic L2/L3 plumbing, one for advanced services.
 The repos will be referred to as "neutron" and "services" within this spec, until a project name for the "services" repo is selected.

 * Currently the neutron code is in a single repo, with a single set of cores.

-* After the split, we want all "services" code and db models will be in a new services repo, preserving history.
+* After the split, all "services" code and db models will be in a new services repo, preserving history.

-* After the split, we want no services code to be in the neutron repo, with non-relavant history pruned.
+* After the split, no services code to be in the neutron repo, with non-relavant history pruned.

 * During the split, an infra/project-config change for the new repo, shared spec repo, and new core team will be created.

-* The PTL will determine if any change to either core team is appropriate.

 * Existing services code must be supported until deprecation.